Whitehouse112/Secure-Access-Gate/README.md

     - upload the Arduino.ino file to esp32-cam
     - connect E18-D80NK sensor to esp32-cam (blue=gnd, brown=5V, black=GPIO13)
     - connect lcd 7-segment 5161AS to esp32-cam (https://www.circuitbasics.com/arduino-7-segment-display-tutorial/ - E_segment=GPIO12, G_segment=GPIO2)
-    - start esp32-cam and pair to pc with bluetooth (outgoing COM port must be annotated)
+    - start esp32-cam and pair to pc with bluetooth

 + BACKEND
     - Create a database using the file "create_database.sql" into the Backend folder